SnapperGee/periodic-element/README.md

 ## Element

 This lua package makes it possible to programmatically represent a periodic element.
-It's built around the `element` class module table that contains the properties an element on the periodic table of element has.
+It's built around the `Element` class module table that contains the properties an element on the periodic table of element has.
 This includes:

 - name